Abelian threefolds with imaginary multiplication: Introduction

 Let $\mathcal{X,Y}$ be $\QQ$-algebras with multiplicative identity elements and $\iota \colon \mathcal{X} \hookrightarrow \mathcal{Y}$ an injective map.
 We call $\iota$ an algebra embedding, if it respects multiplication and is $\QQ$-linear with respect to the $\QQ$-structure of $\mathcal{X}$ and $\mathcal{Y}$.
 We shall further call $\iota$ a unital algebra embedding if it sends the multiplicative identity of $\mathcal{X}$ to that of $\mathcal{Y}$.

 \textbf{Acknowledgements.} Thanks to Shiva Chidambaran and Drew Sutherland for providing the examples with potential multiplication by $\Q(\sqrt{-2})$ and $\Q(\sqrt{-7})$ exhibited in \S\ref{section: Q}.
 The validity of several results in \S\ref{section: introduction}, as well as of the second part of Lemma \ref{lemma: induction module}, was surmised by Shiva Chidambaran from the inspection of numerical data.
 We are indebted to him for sharing this knowledge with us.
-Thanks to Jeff Achter, Matt Broe, Xevi Guitart, Jef Laga, Martin Orr, Francesc Pedret, Ari Shnidman, Marco Streng, and Charles Vial for helpful discussions.
+Thanks to Jeff Achter, Matt Broe, Xavier Guitart, Jef Laga, Martin Orr, Francesc Pedret, Ari Shnidman, Marco Streng, Charles Vial and the anonymous referee for helpful discussions and suggestions.
 The authors were partially supported by grant PID2022-137605NB-I00.
 Fité was additionally supported by the Ramón y Cajal fellowship RYC-2019-027378-I, the María de Maeztu program CEX2020-001084-M, and the grant 2021 SGR 01468.